Promises Oxycontin Addiction Treatment Program

 Oxycodone is a medicinal opioid and binds to receptors in the central nervous system that typically bind with the body’s own physiological opioids such as endorphins and enkephalins.
 Oxycodone (and other opioids) is frequently abused because overuse of medicinal opioids provides effects beyond pain relief and create feelings of euphoria.

 As an individual continues to use oxycodone, the body develops a tolerance to its effects (including therapeutic benefits) and increasing amounts of oxycodone must be taken to produce the same effects.
 Furthermore, the brain slows or even stops endorphin production, resulting in acute pain without oxycodone use.
 Hearing loss, dizziness, nausea, headaches, constipation, and sleepiness may also occur.

 Oxycodone Rehab and Detox Considerations

-Convincing the oxycodone addict to enter treatment is the most important aspect of the entire treatment process as oxycodone addiction is a devastating problem for the addict and his or her loved ones.
+Convincing an addict to enter oxycodone rehab is the most important aspect of the entire treatment process as oxycodone addiction is a devastating problem for the addict and his or her loved ones.
 A drug detox program may be required, as oxycodone has many unpleasant withdrawal symptoms including: depression, muscle and joint pain, heart palpitations, constant sweating, diarrhea, nausea, hypertension, fever and insomnia.